tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

 .i.
 The private key @ novel.pem is: ea52bce1ad54a88e156f50840e856b941f9b0db09266660c953cd14205546ca2
 .i.   -> With DER prefix; 302e020100300506032b657004220420ea52bce1ad54a88e156f50840e856b941f9b0db09266660c953cd14205546ca2
 ```

+For this command, Secp256k1 keys are now supported.
+There are no special considerations for printing the private or
+public components of either an Ed25519 or Secp256k1 key, i.e. these print commands should work equivalently for both types.

 # Changing a staking election